 The same goes for carpeting options as some fibers may be harmful to your pets.
 The best way to go is polyester since it’s the most resistant and pet-friendly variant.
 Also, look into waterproof carpeting, as a single mishap could ruin your carpet otherwise.
 If you have pets, look for easily washable, compact carpets.

 Since you already remodeling for your pets, why not add some fun and useful features to your home as well.
 Pets love to hang out in the kitchen, and if you made sure they are safe there, why not add a feeding station or a cabinet bed.

 As far as storage is concerned, you should find a spot where you’ll only be keeping their food, labeled and in water-proof containers.
 If you plan on overhauling your bathroom as well, add an additional showerhead at knee-height to make giving pets a bath much easier.

-Murray Lampert is a reputable home remodeling contractor serving Escondido, Rancho Bernardo and the rest of Diego County.
+Murray Lampert is a reputable design-build contractor serving all of San Diego County.
 If you have any pet-friendly remodeling ideas we would be glad to turn them into reality.
 Contact us at (619) 285-9222 for a free estimate on your remodeling project.